ISCDtoolbox/Advection/README.md

   +v           increase the verbosity level for output.

-  source.mesh    name of the mesh file data.sol       name of file containing the initial solution or boundary conditions output.sol     name of the output file
+  source.mesh    name of the mesh file function.sol   name of file containing the (scalar) values to be advected data.sol       name of file containing the velocity field output.sol     name of the output file containing the function values
 ```

 A full description of all parameters and options that can be specified in the command line or in a parameter file [file.advect] can be found in the project [wiki](https://github.com/ICStoolbox/Advection/wiki) (Coming soon...).